abhishek-paliwal/2020-LEELA-RECIPES/content/2021-02-26-T030841-sabudana-cutlet.md

     recipeInstructionsList:
     - "First of all, wash the Sabudana thoroughly and soak it for 2 hours."
     - "After 2 hours we will remove all the water from it, At this time, our sabudana has melted and has also swollen."
-    - "Now we will mash the boiled potatoes and mix it in the sabudana, and will also add coarsed peanuts to the mixture."
+    - "Now we will mash the boiled potatoes and mix it in the sabudana, and will also add coarse peanuts to the mixture."
     - "Now add chopped green chillies, coriander, cumin powder, black salt, rock salt, black pepper powder, lemon juice and one teaspoon of ghee to the mixture."
     - "Mix everything well until combined.
 Roll the mixture into small balls, and then flatten each ball to make patty (tikki / cutlet).
 Repeat the same with the remaining mixture."
     - "Now heat the oil in a pan, and  shallow fry from both the sides.
 You can also deep fry cutlets, if you want."